 The SummerLite is one of the warmest bags you can get for its weight, which equates to countless applications for any trip where low weight and a minimal packed size are of the utmost importance.
 We use it for dozens of summer alpine climbing trips in the Cascades, Sierra, and Tetons and think its perfect for a majority of 3-season backpacking trips - as long as you don't push it too far into the shoulder seasons.
 Its low weight and tiny packed size make it perfect for long-range backpacking trips, but it could still easily be appreciated for single night adventures.
 If you are mainly going to be car camping, we'd buy a different bag, like the slightly heavier but far roomier MegaLite.

 Between $390 and $420, the SummerLite is in line with other high-end performance oriented down bags with similar temperature ratings, using similar materials and down quality.
-It's very similar in price to the Marmot Phase 30 and the Mountain Hardwear Phantom Spark 38, Patagonia 850 Down 30, (all $400).
+It's very similar in price to the Marmot Phase 30, the Mountain Hardwear Phantom Spark 28, and the Patagonia 850 Down 30.

 Like those other bags, the SummerLite uses only the best fabrics and down; however, what really adds to its value is it's the same price but 100% sewn in the USA.
 Like all Western Mountaineering bags, the SummerLite is 100% built in San Jose, California (where they have to be manufacturing bags for over 30 years).
 What's not to like about that?